Bearer/bearer/docs/guides/custom-rule.md

     - `false`: Default.
 Rule triggers whether or not any data types have been detected in the application.
     - `true`: Rule only triggers if at least one data type is detected in the application.
 - `severity`: This sets the lowest severity level of the rule, by default at `low`.
 The severity level can [automatically increase based on multiple factors](/explanations/severity).
 A severity level of `warning`, however, will never increase and won’t cause CI to fail..
 Bearer CLI groups rule findings by severity, and you can configure the security report to only trigger on specific severity thresholds.
-- `metadata`: Rule metadata is used for output to the summary report, and documentation for the internal rules.
+- `metadata`: Rule metadata is used for output to the security report, and documentation for the internal rules.
   - `id`: A unique identifier.
 Internal rules are named `lang_framework_rule_name`.
 For rules targeting the language core, `lang` is used instead of a framework name.
 For example `ruby_lang_logger` and `ruby_rails_logger`.
 For custom rules, you may consider appending your org name.
   - `description`: A brief, one-sentence description of the rule.
 The best practice is to make this an actionable “rule” phrase, such as “Do X” or “Do not do X in Y”.
   - `cwe_id`: The associated list of [CWE](https://cwe.mitre.org/) identifiers.
 (Optional)
   - `associated_recipe`: Links the rule to a [recipe]({{meta.sourcePath}}/tree/main/pkg/classification/db/recipes).
 Useful for associating a rule with a third party.
 Example: “Sentry” (Optional)
   - `remediation_message`: Used for internal rules, this builds the documentation page for a rule.
 (Optional)
-  - `documentation_url`: Used to pass custom documentation URL for the summary report.
+  - `documentation_url`: Used to pass custom documentation URL for the security report.
 This can be useful for linking to your own internal documentation or policies.
 By default, all rules in the main repo will automatically generate a link to the rule on [docs.bearer.com](/).
 (Optional)
 - `auxiliary`: Allows you to define helper rules and detectors to make pattern-building more robust.
 Auxiliary rules contain a unique `id` and their own `patterns` in the same way rules do.
 You’re unlikely to use this regularly.
 See the [weak_encryption](https://github.com/Bearer/bearer-rules/blob/main/ruby/lang/weak_encryption.yml) rule for examples.
 In addition, see our advice on how to avoid [variable joining](#variable-joining) in auxiliary rules.
 (Optional)
 - `skip_data_types`: Allows you to prevent the specified data types from triggering this rule.
 Takes an array of strings matching the data type names.
 Example: “Passwords”.
 (Optional)
 - `only_data_types`: Allows you to limit the specified data types that trigger this rule.
 Takes an array of strings matching the data type names.
 Example: “Passwords”.
 (Optional)